supplier audit inside china factory for execution risk evaluation

 We have seen suppliers that:

-Pass audits without difficulty
+• pass audits without difficulty

 But during production:

-• Failed tolerance control
+• tolerance control fails

-• Lost process stability
+• process stability is lost

-• Could not maintain consistent quality
+• consistent quality cannot be maintained

 Three Risks That Audits Do Not Detect